mangila/spring-o11y/README.md

 - Metrics
 - Traces

+# How to run

-to start everything, run the docker-compose file located in /infrastructure
+- Start the infra (docker-compose) located in /infrastructure
+- Start the applications
+- Send some requests via .http files located in /http

 ## o11y backends